vickbarca11/soccer_app/README.md

 9. Time of day column was created to divide games that were before or after 2:30pm.
 10. Null values for position at home and winner at home were dropped.
 11. Winner at home data type was changed to integer.
-12. Rows where stadiums value coutns were less than were also removed.

 ## Statsbombpy
 1. The dataset gathered was from the statsbombby open data for the English Premier League 2015/2016 season.